-Jeffrey Chappell is a member of the Advanced Class of the BMI Lehman Engel Musical Theater Workshop in New York City.
+Jeffrey Chappell was a member of the Advanced Class of the BMI Lehman Engel Musical Theater Workshop in New York City from 1999 to 2003.
 The workshop, considered by many to be the most prestigious of its kind, is named after its founding teacher and is sponsored by BMI, the music royalties and licensing operation.
 In the class, about forty composers and lyricists collaborate on projects, present them, and receive critiques from other class members and the teacher.
 Graduates of the workshop include Alan Menken, composer of “The Little Mermaid” etc. for Disney, and Maury Yeston, composer of the Broadway hit “Titanic”and current moderator of the Advanced Class.

 Since joining the Workshop in 1996, Chappell has composed musical theater songs in collaboration with numerous lyricists, including a 10-minute musical with Mindy Weissberger and several projects with Ed Sugarman.
 Chappell’s works with Sugarman were featured in the New York City production of Sugarman’s “Lyrics By Me”.
 Chappell’s participation in the class has extended into his teaching at the Levine School of Music in Washington, D.C., where he has given classes in songwriting.